480 Mountain Highway, 1521-1543 Hunter Street

 Current status and progress updates

 February 28, 2017 — Early public input opportunity

-The applicant is hosting a pubic meeting as an opportunity for area residents to learn more about the proposal and to share their comments.
+The applicant hosted a pubic meeting as an opportunity for area residents to learn more about the proposal and to share their comments.

 September 12, 2016 — Preliminary application received

-Staff have received the preliminary application, and are currently reviewing it.
+Staff received the preliminary application, and began reviewing it.

 Additional proposal details, including site plan and overview

 The site is currently occupied by four single-family homes, as well as District Fire Hall #2, which would be relocated.